UPF3B

 How many people have UPF3B-related syndrome?

-As of 2022, about 17 people with UPF3B-related syndrome have been identified in a medical clinic.
+As of 2025, about 43 people with UPF3B-related syndrome have been identified in medical research.

 Support Resources